 - 75 questions

-GIAC reserves the right to change the specifications for each certification without notice.
-Based on a scientific passing point study, the passing point for the passing point for the GISF exam has been determined to be 70.7% for all candidates receiving access to their certification attempts on or after 02/10/2011.
-To verify the format of your current certification attempt, please read the Certification Information found in your portal account at https://exams.giac.org/pages/attempts.
+Note: GIAC reserves the right to change the specifications for each certification without notice.
+Based on a scientific passing point study, the passing point for the GISF exam has been determined to be 72% for all candidates receiving access to their certification attempts on or after June 12th, 2018.
+To verify the format and passing point of your specific certification attempt, read the Certification Information found in your account at https://exams.giac.org/pages/attempts.

 Exam Certification Objectives & Outcome Statements